WalterSWoodward/Computer-Architecture-One/project/ls8/README.md

-Step# Project: The LS-8 Emulator
+# Project: The LS-8 Emulator

 ## Module 1